johann-raath/angular-assessment/README.md

 Create a UI that lists all of the countries in the world using the following API: https://gitlab.com/restcountries/restcountries.

+Any libraries or supporting packages of your choice can be used to complete this assessment.

 The UI must:

 * Display the countries as a grid, using their flag as the picture with their coat of arms as an icon over their flag.